Stockholm Gay Travel

 Park Rålambshovsparken is another beautiful, memorable park I recommend visiting.
 It’s on the opposite side of the city.
 There’s plenty of open space where locals hang out, play games, and enjoy views of the water.

-The adjacent French Restaurant Boulebar is fantastic.
-They’re popular for brunch, but also a fantastic place for a snack or a couple of beers.
+The French Restaurant Boulebar, adjacent to the park, is fantastic.
+It’s popular for brunch, but also as a casual spot for a snack or beer on the outdoor patio.

 Walk along the gorgeous promenade nearby, which is just to the north of Park Rålambshovsparken.
 I loved the small seating areas perched on docks over the water.